top of page

 Q: What type of mortgage and housing assistance is available through the VMRP?

-A: The VMRP provides reinstatement of past due mortgage payments and other housing expenses (e.g., delinquent property tax, delinquent HOA fees) for eligible homeowners.
+A: The VMRP provided reinstatement of past due mortgage payments and other housing expenses (e.g., delinquent property tax, delinquent HOA fees) for eligible homeowners.

 Q: What are the applicable VMRP income limits?